Nebula: Efficient, Private and Accurate Histogram Estimation: Design

-To secret-share the data (Algorithm~\ref{alg:client-encoding}), the client parses $r$ into $\{{r_1},{r_2},{r_3}\}$ using a random oracle model hash function $r_t=H(r \| t)$.
-Each of these three randomnesses are used for different purposes: 1) $r_1$ is used to seed a pseudorandom generator function and derives a symmetric key {${\text{Key} \leftarrow \{0,1\}^{\lambda'}}$} to be used for encrypting client's input data $\mathbf{c}=\text{Enc}(\text{Key},\mathbf{x})$; 2) $r_2$ is used as the randomness input to $\Pi_{\threshold,N}$ for producing a random $\threshold$-out-of-$N$ share\footnote{Note that our implementation of $\threshold$-out-of-$N$ secret sharing produces random shares without any client’s identity.} $s_k \in F_q$ of $r_1$ while providing an information-theoretic security~\cite{bellare2020reimagining}; and 3) $r_3$ is used as a tag informing the aggregation server which shares to combine to recover the encryption key.
+To secret-share the data (Algorithm~\ref{alg:client-encoding}), the client parses $r$ into $\{{r_1},{r_2},{r_3}\}$ using a random oracle model hash function.
+Each of these three randomness components are used for different purposes.

+$r_1$ is used to seed a PR generator function and derive a {${\text{Key}}$} for a symmetric encryption scheme which satisfies IND-CPA security and consists of two algorithms: i) encryption: producing ciphertext of a data with key; and ii) decryption: outputting a data given its ciphertext under the key.
+Using the encryption algorithm, we obtain the encrypted client's input data $\mathbf{c}=\text{Enc}(\text{Key},\mathbf{x})$. $r_2$ is used as the randomness input to $\Pi_{\threshold,N}$ for producing a random $\threshold$-out-of-$N$ share\footnote{Note that our implementation of $\threshold$-out-of-$N$ secret sharing produces random shares without any client’s identity.} $s_k \in F_q$ of $r_1$. $\Pi_{\threshold,N}$ operates in a finite field $F_q$ for some prime $q >0$ with information-theoretic security~\cite{bellare2020reimagining}. $\Pi_{\threshold,N}$ consists of two algorithms: i) share: producing a random share of the data with a particular randomness; ii) recover: reconstructing the data given at least its $\threshold$ valid shares. $r_3$ is used as a \emph{tag} informing the aggregation server which shares to combine to recover the encryption key.
+Each client constructs their message as {${\text{sbm} \leftarrow (\mathbf{c}, s, r_3)}$}.